-Ecommerce’s Growth Skyrockets.
+E-Commerce’s Growth Skyrockets.
 Are You Ready for Change?

-Even today, 80% of the citizens of Western Europe are actively buying online every month according to The Ecommerce Foundation.
+Even today, 80% of the citizens of Western Europe are actively buying online every month according to the Ecommerce Foundation.
 But before you learn how to run, you have to learn how to walk.
-By improving your ecommerce now, you can make sure that your omnichannel strategy is up to speed and sustainable for growth going into 2037.
-That way you can offer a complete and consistent experience to your customers as soon as possible.
+By improving your e-commerce now, you can make sure that your omnichannel strategy is up to speed and sustainable for growth going into 2037.
+That way, you can offer a complete and consistent experience to your customers as soon as possible.

-Preparing for Ecommerce Growth
+Preparing for e-commerce growth

-Many organizations have already made great strides into the digital world.
+Many organizations have already made great strides in the digital world.
 On the flip side, there are also companies that haven’t.
 Let’s assume your organization is part of the latter group.
 What do you do?
 How do you make sure that you are ready for 2037?
 No worries, we’ll break it down into some easy-to-digest steps.
 That way, you’ll know where you have to start your journey to omnichannel success.

 1. Make sure your data is under control

 First of all, you’ll want to make sure that your data is fully under control.
-If you make mistakes here, you’re sure to hit a brick wall in your ecommerce growth.
+If you make mistakes here, you’re sure to hit a brick wall in your e-commerce growth.
 A customer needs to be able to trust your store, which is why you need to make sure you provide a fitting and consistent experience for them.
 Supplying them with incorrect or outdated information will definitely throw a wrench into your relationship with your customers.

 Let’s say your business sells furniture.
 If the sizes of a cupboard are wrong on your website, you can rest assured that you’ll receive quite a large amount of complaints.
-How would you feel if you ordered your dream cupboard online, only to find out that it’s one centimeter too high to fit into your room as you are assembling it?
+How would you feel if you ordered your dream cupboard online, only to find out that it’s one centimeter too high to fit into your room while assembling it?
 If you invest in a good PIM solution, you can rest assured that this won’t happen to your customers.
 At least, for the things they buy from your store.

-2. Choose your ecommerce solution
+2. Choose your e-commerce solution

 Once your data has been whipped into shape, it’s time to take a look at your ecommerce solution.
 This one’s a hard choice to make.
 Do you want to settle for one big monolithic solution that takes care of everything out-of-the-box?
 Or would you prefer the flexibility of an API-based approach?
 There are differences for you as a company and the way you’ll work with it.
 If we’re going to continue with the furniture store example, this is just where a customer would buy your furniture online.